toresbe/bysykkel/README.md

 ## Installation

-Although the underlying library is completely portable, the proof of concept code is designed to run on Python3 in a Linux or Unix environment (because it requires curses and an ANSI terminal).
+Although the underlying library that fetches from the API is completely portable, the proof of concept display code is designed to run on Python3 in a Linux or Unix environment (because it requires curses and an ANSI terminal).

 ### Using pip

 On a Debian/Ubuntu machine, run

 ```